As US navigates summer of strikes, Biden's top labor adviser exits, source says

 The White House did not comment on Drake's potential successor.

+The source said a replacement for Drake is expected to be named soon.

-The source said another key Biden labor adviser, Erika Dinkel-Smith, was recently promoted to the position of senior labor adviser within the White House's Office of Political Strategy.
+Another key Biden labor adviser, Erika Dinkel-Smith, was recently promoted to the position of senior labor adviser within the White House's Office of Political Strategy, the source added.
+Gene Sperling, Biden's longtime adviser, who oversaw the implementation of the $1.9 trillion pandemic relief package, has also been appointed co-ordinator between the administration, the auto workers unions and the companies, the source said.

 A former trade specialist at the labor confederation AFL-CIO, Drake joined the administration in April 2021 as the first ever director of the Made in America Office at the White House's Office of Management & Budget.

-She the transitioned to the National Economic Council (NEC) in summer 2022, where she served as deputy assistant to the President and deputy director of the NEC for labor and economy.
+She then transitioned to the NEC in summer 2022, where she served as deputy assistant to the President and deputy director of the NEC for labor and economy.

 She took over the position from Biden's former top labor adviser Seth Harris.